Skip to main content

 • “When you're walking through the snowy areas in-game, it looks as if you can get frostbite from touching the display.”

-• “All of this just culminated in a quite boring storyline that was hard to follow and a really bad end boss battle, which contained unexplained mechanics that had not been used anywhere else.”
+• “All of this just culminated in a quite boring storyline that was hard to follow and a really bad end boss battle, containing unexplained mechanics that were not used anywhere else.”

 Buy Vikings: Wolves of Midgard